TrshPuppy/obsidian-notes/cybersecurity/hardware-hacking/radio-frequency.md

 		- Over time, as more current goes through the coil, an electromagnetic field builds between the coils
 			- inductors *store energy in the electromagnetic field they create*
 				- the inductor is "charging up"
-		- As the electormagnetic field gets stronger, the resistance of the inductor decreases
+		- As the electromagnetic field gets stronger, the resistance of the inductor decreases
 			- Eventually, the resistance is so low that a current can flow through it easily.
 - When the EM-field in the coil is at its maximum and the OG power supply is shut off:
 	- *the EM-field will collapse and release all of the energy it was storing into the circuit*